gunjanbaid/gunjanbaid.github.io/index.md

 <br>

-I am an engineer who is interested in applying machine learning to problems in health.
-This summer, I was a machine learning intern at [Bay Labs](http://baylabs.io/), where I worked on developing neural network models for the interpretation of cardiac ultrasound images.
-Prior to the internship, I was a student at UC Berkeley, where I received an M.S. in computer science and a B.A. in computer science and molecular and cell biology (biochemistry emphasis).
+I am an engineer and researcher interested in applying machine learning to problems in health.
+This November, I will be joining the [Google Brain genomics team](https://ai.google/research/teams/brain/healthcare-biosciences) as a software engineer on the [DeepVariant](https://github.com/google/deepvariant) project.
+DeepVariant is an analysis pipeline that uses neural networks to idenitify genetic variants from DNA sequencing data.

+Previously, I was a student at UC Berkeley, where I received an M.S. in computer science and a B.A. in computer science and molecular and cell biology (biochemistry emphasis).
+While at Berkeley, I was part of the [Big Data Genomics](http://bdgenomics.org/) research group in [RISELab](https://rise.cs.berkeley.edu).
+I was advised by Prof. Anthony Joseph and worked closely with Prof. Joseph Gonzalez and Prof. Nir Yosef.
+You can find my Master's thesis, *An Attention-Based Model for Transcription Factor Binding Site Prediction*, [here](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2018/EECS-2018-83.html).

 Feel free to reach out to me at <span class="rev">ude.yelekreb@diab_najnug</span>.